Ten reasons why freelancers/creatives/content creators should not give away their work for free

 10. they will allow themselves to be taken advantage of in more ways than one; for example, their work might end up being used, sometimes without credit or mention, and they’ll be too shy to do anything about it, because of that low self-esteem….

 In order to show the value of the content they create or services they provide, some creatives invoice their clients even when for their pro-bono work (for a charity event or the like, for example); they charge their clients zero dollars, but write down the value of their work, in dollars.
 That way, their clients can better understand the true value of the service (and/or product) they receive, for free, and, hopefully, appreciate it.

-One more thing to mention: it is not always, if at all, the creatives’ fault that they don’t get paid or that they’re not offered payment when they’re just starting out.
+One more thing to mention: it is not always if at all, the creatives’ fault that they don’t get paid or that they’re not offered payment when they’re just starting out.
 Clients should know better, too.
-When they do not pay for creative content (or pay very late), they don’t only crush a creative’s self-esteem, muse and the creative’s ability to grow as a professional, but they do that same thing to the larger creative community.
+When they do not pay for creative content (or pay very late), they don’t only crush a creative’s self-esteem, muse, and the creative’s ability to grow as a professional, but they do the same thing to the larger creative community.
 Maybe some clients can live with that.
 Some, but not all.

 I’d like to hear your thoughts.